keboola/connection-docs/extractors/other/aws-s3/index.md

 This section allows you to set up

- - **Wildcard** - S3 key is used as a prefix and all available files with the prefix will be downloaded
+ - **Wildcard** - S3 key is used as a prefix and all available files matching the prefix will be downloaded.
  - **Subfolders** - Available only with **Wildcard** turned on.
 The extractor will also process all subfolders.
  - **New Files Only** - The extractor will keep track of downloaded files and will continue with the unprocessed files on the next run.